 - The Avocado is thicker.
-If you are heavier, you can get the pillow top and have a much thicker comfort layer.
-For that reason, I think the Avocado is better for heavier people who sleep on their side.
+If someone is heavier, they can get the pillow top and have a much thicker comfort layer.
+For that reason, I think the Avocado is the best mattress for heavy people who sleep on their side.

 - Avocado uses dunlop latex, while Zenhaven uses talalay latex.
 I’ve read many arguments as to why one type is better than the other.
 Some say talalay has is more consistent and durable, while others say dunlop is better because it can be 100% natural and less springy than talalay.
 To me, from the mattresses I’ve tried, the difference in feel really isn’t big at all, so I don’t know if I would get too wrapped up in the debate about which type of latex is better.

-- The two mattresses have different ways of giving you firmness options.
-The Avocado gives you the option of adding a pillow top.
+- The two mattresses have different ways of giving people firmness options.
+The Avocado gives people the option of adding a pillow top.
 Zenhave is flippable, with two firmness levels in one.